opencpes/json-data-format/opencpe-v1-documentation.md

 ## opencpe_url

-STRING URL of the CPE activity or linking to information about the CPE, optional",
+STRING URL of the CPE activity or linking to information about the CPE, optional

-## opencpe_cpe_hour
+## opencpe_cpe_hours

-NUMBER a decimal number of the amount of CPE hours being claimed
+NUMBER a decimal number of the amount of CPE hours being claimed, optional

 ## opencpe_valid_from